hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/conversations_and_dialogues/402_vi_x_shri_priya_nath_sinha.md

 desires for Bhoga (enjoyment) have not been in the least satisfied?
-For this reason, find out, first of all, the ways and means by which men may get enough to eat and have enough luxuries to enable them to enjoy life a little; and then gradually, true Vairâgya (dispassion) will come, and they will be fit and ready to realise religion in life.
+For this reason, find out, first of all, the ways and means by which men may get enough to eat and have enough luxuries to enable them to enjoy life a little; and then gradually, true Vairāgya (dispassion) will come, and they will be fit and ready to realise religion in life.
 The people of England and America, how full of Rajas they are!
 They have become satiated with all sorts of worldly enjoyment.
-Moreover, Christianity, being a religion of faith and superstition, occupies the same rank as our religion of the Purânas.
+Moreover, Christianity, being a religion of faith and superstition, occupies the same rank as our religion of the Purānas.
 With the spread of education and culture, the people of the West can no more find peace in that.
 Their present condition is such that, giving them one lift will make them reach the Sattva.
 Then again, in these days, would you accept the words of a